-  Evil Incarnate – that is, a being who is the embodiment of pure evil; a concept commonly referred to as the Devil.
+Evil Incarnate: that is, the embodiment of pure evil, commonly referred to as the Devil.
 And just as suggested by Shakeslock, the Devil is a prominent figure in many of the world’s cultures under different names.

 It’s likely that O’Dimm was inspired by the popular Polish folk story of Pan Twardowski — a tale that fuses elements of Slavic mythology and Christian beliefs.

 This story focuses on a man who makes a pact with the Devil, trading his soul in return for special powers.

 The character of Olgierd Von Everec is essentially the Witcher version of Twardowski — and just like in the story, he attempts to outwit the Devil with a special clause in their contract.

 Whereas Twardowski stipulates that the Devil can only take his soul when he is in Rome, Olgierd says that his soul can only be taken when he and O’Dimm stand on the moon, and his three wishes are fulfilled by someone other than O’Dimm.

 And in both cases, the men are outwitted by the Devil — Twardowski is caught when he visits an inn called Rome, whereas Olgierd is tricked into standing on a stone mosaic of the moon after Geralt completes his wishes.